 Top Breast Pumps for Working Moms Reviews

 Although it looks a bit bulky, this pump weighs only 3 lbs, making it a great pick for working mums who commute.
-And thanks to the night light feature, you’ll be able to use this pump at any time day or night.
+And thanks to the night light feature, you’ll be able to use this double pump at any time day or night.

 The thing I like the most about this pump is that it features a backflow protector.
 This ingenious piece keeps the tubing dry at all times, which means that the tubing stays dry and doesn’t need to be cleaned after each use.

 The S1Plus version features a rechargeable battery, which is one of the reasons why it’s priced a bit higher than other pumps.
 If you want something a bit more affordable, you can opt for the Spectra S2, which doesn’t have a battery and needs to be plugged in to work.

 A great feature of the Spectra pumps is that they can be used as a single electric breast pump by simply removing one of the tubes.
 By adding a pumping bra, you will be able to wear your spectra for hands free pumping!

 The Medela Pump in Style is one of the most popular double electric breast pumps on the market.
 It comes with two suction modules that connect to a central unit.